Ririio/ririio-ssg/README.md

 # About The Project

-The project allows for the converstion of .txt files to a formatted HTML5
+The project allows for the converstion of .txt and .md files to a formatted HTML5

 ### Built With